So far, we know that there are at least two "catastrophic events":

 What if concentrated pollution in one area could cause a outbreak in the animal population of that areas that turned them into something like zombies.
 It could then spread to humans and end the world.

 No zombies.
 There's enough "zombie apocalypse survival" games out there and most of the communities are just toxic.
 I agree that maybe some disease that spreads from animals to players could be useful, but definitely nothing supernatural.
 An epidemic should be a nuisance, not a hard mode trigger.

 What if pollution can mutate the ecosystem.
-Change the temper of animals, aggressive undergrowth growth so trees can't grow, or other plants that hinders the player and animals?last edited by
+Change the temper of animals, aggressive undergrowth growth so trees can't grow, or other plants that hinders the player and animals?

 Not all ailments are transferable from animals to humans or vice-versa.
 Some could sure and some can mutate to be able too, especially blood born ailments, however I don't think the apocalypse to come should be all to complicated.
 No one should be scratching their heads wondering why everyone is dropping dead or becoming zombies.
 It would think it should be either "we did this and so it caused this" or this is going to happen so prepare for the worst.
 Also a catastrophe once caused I think a well prepared person or community should be able to bounce back from though perhaps with great difficulty.